DOT Physical Exams

-- Cancer: A letter from your treating provider/oncologist addressing the condition, any medication used, and whether the condition or medication(s) will impact your ability to operate a CMV.
+- For Cancer: A letter from your treating provider/oncologist addressing the condition, any medication used and whether the condition or medication(s) will impact your ability to operate a CMV.

-- Heart Disease, including valve replacements: A letter from your cardiologist addressing the cardiac condition and medications used including a statement indicating whether it will impact your ability to operate a CMV.
+- For Heart Disease, including valve replacements: A letter from your cardiologist addressing the cardiac condition and medications used, including a statement indicating whether these will impact your ability to operate a CMV.
 You may also require the results of an echocardiogram and cardiac stress test within the past 1-2 years.
-If you take Coumadin, please provide an INR result within the last month.
+If you take Coumadin, please provide an INR result from within the last month.

-- Mental health conditions such as depression, anxiety, or ADHD/ADD: A letter from your treating provider addressing the condition, any medication used, and whether the condition or medication(s) will impact your ability to operate a CMV.
+- For Mental Health Conditions (such as depression, anxiety, or ADHD/ADD): A letter from your treating provider addressing the condition, any medication used and whether the condition or medication(s) will impact your ability to operate a CMV.

-Narcotic Usage: A letter from the prescribing physician stating the medical condition for which they are used, current medication/dosage, side effects, and a statement indicating whether or not he/she believe it is safe to operate a commercial motor vehicle while using these medications.
+- For Narcotic Usage: A letter from the prescribing physician stating the medical condition for which the narcotics are used, current medication/dosage, side effects and a statement indicating whether or not the prescribing physician believes it is safe for you to operate a commercial motor vehicle while using these medications.

-Neurological conditions such as stroke, tremors, seizures or neuropathy: A letter from your treating neurologist addressing the condition including date of onset, any medication used, and whether the condition or medication(s) will impact your ability to operate a CMV.
+- For Neurological Conditions (such as stroke, tremors, seizures or neuropathy): A letter from your treating neurologist addressing the condition, including date of onset, any medication used and whether the condition or medication(s) will impact your ability to operate a CMV.

-Recent surgery: A letter from the surgeon addressing the condition/surgery, any current medication used, and whether you have any current limitations that would impact your ability to operate a CMV.
+- For Recent Surgery: A letter from the surgeon addressing the condition/surgery, any current medication used and whether you have any current limitations that would impact your ability to operate a CMV.

-Sleep Apnea: Sleep Apnea Compliance Report with at least 60 days but preferably 6 months of data
+- For Sleep Apnea: Sleep Apnea Compliance Report with at least 60 days—but preferably 6 months—of data.

-- Note: The above list of medical conditions is for informative purposes only and does not include all medical issues.
+Note: The above list of medical conditions is for informational purposes only and does not include all medical issues.
 If you are unsure about a medical condition that you have, please bring a letter from your provider.